-While securing and executing well on key roading maintenance contracts available across the King Country is core business to Inframax, carefully selecting and securing well measured construction contracts offers significant upside opportunity for the business.

-Inframax continues to work its way through and perform on several legacy construction contracts, absorbing inflationary pressures, while meeting our commitments.
-As these contracts complete, Inframax is now well positioned to compete for new opportunities.
+While securing and executing well on key roading maintenance contracts available across the King Country is core business to Inframax, carefully selecting and securing well measured construction contracts, in line with the company's strengths and resources continues to offer upside opportunity for the business.
+Inframax has worked its way through several legacy contracts, which had to absorb significant inflationary pressures, while meeting our commitments.
+Inframax is now well positioned to compete for new opportunities.